felleg/felleg.gitlab.io-backup/content/posts/20240210-looking-for-a-new-arcade-game.md

 description: "The arcade wheel"
 ---

-# Follow these three steps
+# Follow these four steps

 1. Copy/paste the text below
 1. Visit https://spinthewheel.cc
 1. Paste your list
-1. Spin the wheel
+1. Spin the wheel!

-Have fun!
+Have fun! :smiley:

 ```
 1944: The Loop Master